Russell-Loh-NUS/docker-app-with-nginx/README.md

 When you want to stop the services, run `docker-compose down`.

 ## Option 2 (Manual)
-1. Make sure [Docker](https://docs.docker.com/get-docker/) is installed.
+1. Make sure [Docker desktop](https://docs.docker.com/get-docker/) is installed and started.
 2. Run `docker network create mynetwork` to create a new network with name `mynetwork`.
 3. Run `docker run -d --network=mynetwork --name backend russellnus/backend` to download and run the custom backend image.
 4. Run `docker run -d --network=mynetwork --name frontend russellnus/frontend` to download and run the custom frontend image.